Debounce and throttle

 .

+Use case.
 Window scroll callback.
 Imagine you set a callback for the window scroll event.
 It could be invoked up to 30 times per second.
-Depending on what the callback was doing, a lot of these could redundant.
+Depending on what the callback was doing, a lot of these could be redundant.
 While the browser is processing all them, it could block execution, making the browser unresponsive.
-Throttling the callback would reduce the number of invokes.
+Throttling the callback will reduce the number of invokes.

 requestAnimationFrame